 - To teach students the pastoral role in professional relationships and how to work effectively as a pastoral member of a multidisciplinary team.

 - To develop students' capacity to use one's pastoral and prophetic perspectives in preaching, teaching, leadership, management, pastoral care, and pastoral counseling.

 - To develop students' understanding and ability to apply the clinical method of learning.

 - To develop students' abilities to use both individual and group supervision for personal and professional growth, including the capacity to evaluate one's ministry.

-Objectives of a pastoral specialty, if selected, are:
+Objectives of a pastoral specialty are:

 - To afford students opportunities to become familiar with and apply relevant theories and methodologies to their ministry specialty.

 - To provide students opportunities to formulate and apply their philosophy and methodology for the ministry specialty.

 - To provide students opportunities to demonstrate pastoral competence in the practice of the specialty.